Janellx/Janellx/README.md

 <h1>💻Welcome to Janelle's Github </h1>
 My name is Janelle Tenorio and I am majoring in B.S.
 Information Technology at Kennesaw State University.
 I chose to major in Information Technology because IT focuses on the practical application of technology to solve real-world problems.
-I am the type of person who is more interested in hands-on tasks, troubleshooting, and managing technology systems.
+I am interested in hands-on tasks, troubleshooting, and managing technology systems.

 <h2>👨‍💻 Information Technology Projects:</h2>